Congestion levy

 How much is the levy?

-Levies are indexed annually for CPI and adjusted levy amounts are published here in November each year.
+Levies are indexed annually for the consumer price index (CPI) and adjusted levy amounts are published here in November each year.

 Register for the levy